 AC121 PAYROLL ACCOUNTING (4.5 credits/60 clock hours) Payroll accounting introduces the student to the history of employment laws in the United States, the requirements for maintaining employees' payroll records, the computations necessary to determine proper wages and appropriate tax withholdings, the procedures for remitting the taxes, and the employer's responsibilities for reporting payroll information to the various governmental agencies.
 Current federal and Pennsylvania requirements will be discussed.
 In addition, the student will be exposed to an overview of the process necessary to record payroll transactions in a manual and computerized payroll system.
-Prerequisites: Introduction to Accounting or Accounting I and Business Mathematics or Intro to Applied Algebra (concurrently).
+Prerequisites: Accounting I and Business Mathematics.